 - 4.3 Long term fixed rates are based on Government Gilts (Bonds issued by the Government which pay a fixed rate of interest) and reflect the future expectations of base rates, inflation and risks within the general economy.
 They may be markedly different from short term rates, and they may also be volatile.
 At present interest rates on longer term loans are higher than short term rates due to the relatively low Base Rate, implemented by the Monetary Policy Committee of the Bank of England.
-The programme of "quantitative easing" undertaken by the Bank of England and the "safe haven" status of the UK continues to restrict gilt interest rates.
-(Note in the above graph the dramatic fall in November represents the decision to cut the margin over gilts from 180 basis points to 80, bringing it back in line with levels before October 2019). - 4.4 Tameside's loan portfolio as at 31st March 2021, assuming no further borrowing is taken, will contain £101m of long term fixed loans from the PWLB, £10m long term fixed bank loans, £30m of LOBOs, and £10m of short term borrowing.
+The programme of "quantitative easing" undertaken by the Bank of England and the "safe haven" status of the UK continues to restrict gilt interest rates. - 4.4 Tameside's loan portfolio as at 31st March 2022, assuming no further borrowing is taken, will contain £101m of long term fixed loans from the PWLB, £10m long term fixed bank loans, £30m of LOBOs, and £10m of short term borrowing.
 The following graph outlines the maturity profile, which shows that there is currently no refinancing risk borne by the Council, whereby it would have to repay any of its existing loans